tbgree00/vROpsF02U/README.md

 # vRealize Operations Manager - From Zero to Useful

-Thom and Ariel go through vROps Basics
+Thom teaches Ariel vRops and they go through the basics so Ariel can start being useful

-the menu:
+The menu:

 | Topic| Functionality level | Blog Date | Presentation Date | Presenter |
 |---|---|---|---|---